Assessment of Regression Models with Discrete Outcomes Using Quasi-Empirical Residual Distribution Functions

-Besides the graphical diagnostics of regression models, the proposed tool may be a reasonable starting point for the construction of goodness-of-fit tests to obtain conclusions with statements of statistical confidence.
-However, this is beyond the scope of this paper.
-In this paper, we have shown the weak convergence of the proposed function, which builds essential foundations for goodness-of-fit tests; we leave it for future research.
+Besides graphical assessments of regression models, the proposed tool may be a feasible starting point for the construction of goodness-of-fit tests to obtain conclusions with statements of statistical confidence.
+This is known to be a quite challenging issue for discrete outcomes (\citealt{mccullagh1986conditional}).
+The weak convergence results of this paper build the essential foundation for goodness-of-fit tests, however we leave this as a direction of future research.